mmyers/eug/EU3_Scenario_Editor/Readme.txt

     * Add a view mode for discoveries.
     * Add a color-coded culture map.
     * Implement an export-to-image function.
-    * Improve error handling behavior.
-No one wants to see stack traces in console windows.
     * Improve saved game capabilites to allow viewing variables which are not in the history (e.g. country national ideas).
     * I don't know what else; what do you think?
 Post your suggestions on the